-With the current nature of the widespread opioid epidemic plaguing the United States, the situation for addicts throughout the nation is more precarious than ever.
-According to the National Institute on Drug Abuse, it’s estimated that about 115 Americans die every single day as a result of an opioid overdose.
-It’s of paramount importance for you to get help when facing addiction.
+The National Institute on Drug Abuse, (NIDA) estimated that about 115 Americans die every day as a result of an opioid overdose.
+It’s of paramount importance to get help when struggling with addiction.

 In the past, the stigma surrounding mental health and substance abuse was keeping people from admitting they had a problem and seeking help to overcome their addiction.
 The negative connotation people had with those struggling with addiction made people feel unable to be open and honest about their situation.

 However, in the past decade, our culture has developed a deeper understanding of the disease of addiction and all that it entails.
-New evidence-based treatment practices have become available and addicts have a much better prognosis pertaining to their substance use disorder.
+New evidence-based treatment practices have become available, and those struggling with an alcohol or substance use disorder have a much better prognosis in regard to their substance use disorder.

 Addiction, or diagnostically referred to as a substance use disorder, is a chronic condition currently affecting tens of millions of people in the United States alone.
-The NIH estimates that 22.7 million Americans needed treatment for a problem related to drugs or alcohol.
+NIDA estimates that 22.7 million Americans needed treatment for a problem related to drugs or alcohol.

 - Taking a substance in a larger amount and for longer than intended